 Painting over varnished wood is not particularly a complicated task, but it’s a bit more challenging compared to painting any other plain wooden surface.
 To get the best quality finish, you will need to use high-quality painting products, and put in some effort in the surface preparation process.

-If you don’t have the painting skills, experience or tools, you might want to hire a professional painting contractor for help.
-At Brush and Roll Painting, we offer reliable, high quality and durable woodwork refinishing and cabinet repainting services.
-Give us a call today to get started.
+If you don’t have the painting skills, experience, or tools, you might want to hire a professional painting contractor for help.
+At Brush and Roll Painting, we offer reliable, high-quality, durable woodwork refinishing and cabinet repainting services.
+Give us a call today at (402) 932-9764 to get started.